April Fools (song): Composition

-"April Fools" is an approximately five minute long pop song written and performed by Wainwright.
+"April Fools" is a rock song written and performed by Wainwright.
 Produced by Jon Brion, the track features Wainwright's vocals and a "powerful" piano performance over a drum track by Jim Keltner.
 AllMusic's Matthew Greenwald described "April Fools" as "essentially a love song" that can be interpreted as being "about people in general, or a simple, two-person relationship".
 MTV's Kyle Anderson called the song "a bubbly little slice of cabaret rock that dances and swaggers".
 In a 2010 interview published by The Daily Telegraph, Wainwright said of the song and his songwriting process: April Fools came to me when I was in the bath.
 I stood up naked and sang it.
 Songs come to me at odd times.
 The only thing they have in common is that, when they do come, the moment has to be theatrical."
 During a 2020 interview with The San Diego Union-Tribune's David L. Coddon, Wainwright referred to "April Fools" as "one of [his] greatest possible hits".